The Top 6 (Non-Financial) Mistakes to Avoid in Retirement

-Samantha Lane is a Transition Coach who partners with men and women to help them prepare for a meaningful retirement.
+Samantha Tiller is a Transition Coach who partners with men and women to help them prepare for a meaningful retirement.
 In this guest post, she shares how to prepare for the non-financial transitions of retirement.
 If you want to know how to avoid the top mistakes retirees make, read on!

 The transition to retirement is a huge disruption to your daily structure, your social circles, your identity and much more.
 However, it’s crucial to understand that this life change is not a cliff to jump off of, but an opportunity to build bridges to the life you want, grounded in your values and strengths.

 As a Certified Life Coach, I’ve compiled the top six (non-financial) mistakes to avoid as you prepare to retire.
 These will help you make the kinds of intentional decisions that will address all aspects of your life so you can create the successful retirement you’re craving.

 Mistake #1: Seeing Retirement As An Ending Rather Than A Beginning

 Change is hard for everyone!
 It requires energy to pave new connections and habits (all those decisions can be exhausting!) and maintain your creativity… not to mention all the ways we tell ourselves we’re not ‘good enough’ for this next new thing.
 Your life is not ending!
 Retirement does not diminish who you are — or the skills you’ve refined and mastered and shared over the years.